NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

 HPXML Water Heating Systems
 ***************************

-Each water heater should be entered as a ``Systems/WaterHeating/WaterHeatingSystem``.
+Each water heater is entered as a ``Systems/WaterHeating/WaterHeatingSystem``.
 Inputs including ``WaterHeaterType`` and ``FractionDHWLoadServed`` must be provided.

 .. warning::